-In 2019, the State Employment Promotion Agency (EPM) was established, which has multiple functions including the promotion of research activities to identify current trends of the labor demand and supply, and categorize promising professions in the Georgian labor market and ensure Active Labor Market Policy (ALPM).
+In order to promote employment of Georgian citizens, the State Employment Support Agency (SESA) was established under the administration of the MoILHSA in 2019, which has multiple functions including the promotion of research activities to identify current trends of the labor demand and supply, and categorize promising professions in the Georgian labor market and ensure Active Labor Market Policy (ALPM).
 In addition, the Labor Market Information System (LMIS) has been created, which envisages providing an information to the stakeholders about the growth or reduction of the specific sectors of the economy, latest trends of the labor market and requested skills and professions.

 Vocational Education and Training